 You may also want to read the The Best Double Umbrella Strollers to see how the competitors fared against one another in our side-by-side comparison tests.
 Also, the our review of impressive double strollers might be more what you need than a traditional umbrella.
 After testing, we wonder if some families might find a better option outside the lightweight selection.

 Why Buy an Umbrella Stroller?

-Lightweight umbrella products are designed to be a secondary stroller that is good for travel thanks to a lighter weight and a smaller folded size.
+Lightweight umbrella products are designed to be a secondary stroller good for travel thanks to a lighter weight and a smaller folded size.
 This type of stroller should provide parents with a simple, compact product that is easy to fold, lift, carry, and stow to use when bringing your standard stroller is not an option.
-Most of the lightweight products collapse like an umbrella, which makes them relatively small compared to other kinds of strollers.
+Most of the lightweight products collapse like an umbrella, making them relatively small compared to other kinds of strollers.
 This makes them an ideal gear choice for commuting, tourist adventures, grandma's house, or navigating airports.

 Types of Double Lightweight Strollers

 A double umbrella stroller should be small, easy to fold, and easy to transport.
 This stroller type has few features and focuses more on getting children from A to B without the troubles of a heavy, bulky stroller that may not fit where you want it to go.
-This kind of stroller can reduce the hassle of traveling with little ones, but its lack of features could cause problems if the trip is a long one.
+This kind of stroller can reduce the hassle of traveling with little ones, but its lack of features could cause problems if the trip is long.

 While performance can vary from product to product, we did find some general consistencies you will want to know before making your final purchase.
 These are factors to consider whether you choose one of the products we tested or another option we didn't review.

 This stroller style was created to solve a size problem for parents on the go, so size is important.
 If a lightweight option is too large or heavy, it fails to meet the basic goal and won't be good for travel.
 If it is too small, it might be lacking features that render it virtually unusable.